<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/c23eff63613649339a864dbd6dedfb92/pixel?tag=ViewContent&amp;noscript=1">

 • Summer temperature and precipitation outlooks

-Who should attend:
+Who should watch:

 Professionals involved in operational planning, emergency management, utilities, water resources, agriculture, wildfire response, transportation, environmental services, and other weather-sensitive industries across North America.